Experimentally Extending Quantum Kernel Learning to Quantum Data by NMR: Introduction

-In this work, we implement quantum kernel methods on a liquid-state NMR register, specifically using star systems \cite{Mahesh2021StartopologyRN}, drawing inspiration from the solid-state NMR quantum kernel of Kusumoto et al. \cite{kusumoto2019}.
+In this work, we implement quantum kernel methods on a liquid-state NMR register, specifically using star systems \cite{Mahesh2021StartopologyRN}, drawing inspiration from the solid-state NMR quantum kernel of Kusumoto \emph{et al.} \cite{kusumoto2021}.
 However, our proposed kernel goes beyond earlier works by extending it to handle quantum data and perform quantum tasks.
-We first experimentally demonstrate the validity of our kernel by applying it to well-known classical machine learning tasks.
-We then numerically analyze the extended kernel for the entanglement classification task and show promising outcomes.
+Theoretical proposals suggest that some learning tasks involving “quantum inputs” may be infeasible for classical algorithms, yet can be efficiently addressed using quantum kernels~\cite{huang2022, Caro2023}.
+Several recent numerical as well as experimental studies that use the quantum data for the machine learning tasks have been able to show a quantum advantage in terms of generalizability of the models \cite{nagano2023, Bisio2010, Beer2020, Gibbs2024, Uvarov2020, Caro2022, huang2022}.
+In this work, we experimentally demonstrate the ability of quantum kernels to handle quantum data and successfully carry out a quantum task, showing a clear ability to generalize well on unseen data.
+We start by using a quantum register with a single-layered star topology to experimentally validate our kernel by applying it to standard classical machine learning tasks with classical inputs and then move on to quantum inputs.

 In Sec.
 II we introduce the theory of kernel methods and then explain their quantum analog.
 In Sec.
-III we describe NMR experiments to extract quantum kernels, demonstrate one-dimensional regression task and two-dimensional classification tasks.
-We also propose and numerically simulate an extended quantum kernel that can handle quantum data and perform quantum tasks such as entanglement classification.
+III we describe NMR experiments to extract quantum kernels, and demonstrate one-dimensional regression tasks and a two-dimensional classification task.
+We also propose and numerically simulate an extended quantum kernel that can handle quantum data and perform quantum tasks such as entanglement classification while showing its experimental implementation on a 3-qubit system by simulating one arm of the extended star system.
 Finally, we discuss the results and conclude in Sec.
 IV.